MartinMalinda/notion-vitepress/docs/guide/for-creators.md

 ---
-sidebarDepth: 2
+sidebarDepth: "2"

 ---
 # For creators

+## How do I start?

+1. Sign up using Google, Facebook or email.
+2. Fill in your name, bio and claim your domain ([herohero.co/nameofyourprofile](http://herohero.co/nameofyourprofile)).
+3. In the payout section, connect your bank account to the payment gate – Stripe (so that fans can send you financial rewards).
+4. Set a subscription fee for the content you will be sharing on your profile.
+5. Upload your first post.
+6. Share your profile.

+## What are the benefits of Herohero?

+* a modern design that doesn’t distract, your content stands out
+* unlimited data upload
+* our own audio and video player
+* local support
+* payment fee of only - 10%

 ## When will I receive my payment?

-Salaries are sent to bank accounts on the first business day of each month.

-## How much is herohero charging me?

-Herohero is deducting only 10% from your income.
-This fee covers the payment gate, money transfer to your bank account, complete hosting and other fees.
+Herohero uses Stripe for all its transactions.
+After successfully connecting the herohero profile to Stripe and receiving at least one subscriber, creators are able to receive payments.
+Payments are sent out on the first workday of every month to the bank account that has been connected to Stripe.

 ## Can I create more than one type of subscription for one account?

-Herohero offers one type of subscription with the option of changing the cost.
-For users the option of one tier is more comprehensible and ultimately leads to higher conversion rates.
-Due to this, there is no needless grouping between your subscribers, instead it helps build a community where everyone is treated the same way.

-## What price do you set?

-The amount of the monthly fee depends on the type and value of the content.
-The most common fee is between 4-6 EUR.
-If you are unsure about the price setting, contact [info@herohero.co](mailto:info@herohero.co)
+On herohero it is only possible to create one type of subscription.
+One price, for many users, is much more comprehensible and leads to more subscribers.

+There is no fragmentation of fans into different groups – this helps creators build a more familiar, community-like experience for their fans where everyone is equal.

-## Does herohero have any restrictions?
+## Does Herohero have any restrictions?

-No. The content you share is completely up to you, in alignment with active Czech laws of course.
-You will not find any limitations or restrictions even with the size and length of uploads.
+No. The type of content you share is solely up to you (under the condition that it doesn’t break any laws that are valid in the Czech republic of course).
+Herohero also doesn’t limit the size or length of the uploaded content.

 ## Which media formats are supported?

 We support a majority of media formats.
-If your desired format is not uploading, please let us know.
+If your desired format is not uploading, please let us know via e-mail [info@herohero.co](mailto:info@herohero.co).

 ## Is my data secure?

-All private data is securely encrypted on Google servers.
-We prioritise our security so that the only people that have access to your content are your subscribers and that your content cannot be stolen in any way.
+Your private data is safely stored on servers owned by Google.
+We cherish your content, that’s why only paying subscribers are granted access to your content, eliminating the possibility of having any of it stolen.

 ## Tax

-Everyone whose annual income exceeds CZK 15,000 is obliged to file taxes.
-If you are starting to pay taxes, we recommend visiting the jakpodnikat.cz portal.
+Everyone in the Czech republic that earns more than 15 000 CZK per year is obliged to pay taxes.
+If you are new to the process of paying taxes, we recommend visiting[ jakpodnikat.cz](http://jakpodnikat.cz/), where you can find a lot of helpful tips.

-With each payment, you will receive a tax document by email, which you can use as your record and which also contains instructions for your accounting needs.
+A tax invoice will be sent to your email with every payment you receive, that can be used as a statement of income.
+It comes with instructions for tax clearance.